Inherit the Wind (play): Scene One

 Scene One occurs in front of the courthouse later that evening.
-Two workmen discuss whether to take down the "Read Your Bible" banner which hangs over the entrance to the courthouse, and decide not to.
+Two workmen discuss whether to take down the "Read Your Bible" banner which hangs over the entrance to the courthouse (which Drummond had asked for in court earlier) but decide against it.
 They leave when they hear people approaching.

-Brady enters with Hornbeck and some reporters from "Reuters News Agency", and discusses his past close relationship with Drummond.
-Brady accuses Hornbeck of biased reporting, but Hornbeck replies that he is a critic—not a reporter.
+At the hotel, Brady eats a large dinner while speaking to Hornbeck and some reporters from the "Reuters News Agency".
+He discusses his past relationship with Drummond, who worked with him on several cases and stumped for him in his presidential campaigns.
+Brady accuses Hornbeck of biased reporting, but Hornbeck replies that he is a critic - not a reporter.

-Reverend Brown and a crowd of supporters (including Drummond) enter for the prayer meeting.
+Reverend Brown and a crowd of supporters (including Drummond and Brady) enter for the prayer meeting.
 Brown engages in call and response with the crowd, preaching about how God created the world in six days.
-Brown condemns Cates, and Rachel (who has entered mid-sermon) demands that he stop.
-Instead, Rev. Brown condemns anyone who seeks forgiveness for Cates.
+Brown denounces Cates as a heretic worthy of death, and Rachel (who has entered mid-sermon) demands that he stop.
+Instead, Rev. Brown loudly condemns anyone who seeks forgiveness for Cates.
 Rachel becomes very distressed.
 Brady, increasingly uneasy with the tenor of Brown's sermon, interrupts him and quotes the Book of Proverbs: "He that troubleth his own house shall inherit the wind..."
 Brady dismisses the crowd by reminding them of Jesus Christ's command to forgive.

-After the prayer meeting, Brady approaches Drummond (who was in the crowd) and asks him why he is defending Cates.
+After the prayer meeting, Brady approaches Drummond and asks him why he is defending Cates.
 He accuses Drummond of having "moved away" from everything both men once believed in.
 Drummond replies, "All motion is relative.
 Perhaps it is you who have moved away by standing still."